Renbrant/home-assistant-hvac-balancing/README.md

 ## Register Booster Fans

-Two smart register booster fans are currently installed, one in each bedroom.
+Two smart HVAC register booster fans are installed in the bedrooms.

 ### Bed 1